Edasgh/PW-Assignment-Projects/second-part/Milestone-2-Assignment-Projects/2. Movie-search/Readme.md

 ### Objectives:

-  + Registered on the OMDB API website to obtain your API key.
+  + Registered on the OMDB API website to obtain an API key.
 The API key will be required to make requests to the OMDB API.

   + Set up a new HTML file and named it "index.html".